Club Atlético Colegiales (Argentina): 1957–present

 Colegiales returned to Primera B after winning the 1992–93 title, defeating Argentino de Quilmes 1–0 in the last game.
 The team was coached by Rubén Moreno.
 Colegiales only lasted one season so in 1994 the team was relegated to Primera C again although Cole would return a year later, after winning the Torneo Reducido.
 Colegiales remained in the division until the team was relegated to Primera C in 2001.

 In 2002 the team reached the finals to promote to the upper division but was defeated by Deportivo Laferrere.
 The next year Colegiales finally got the promotion after beating Villa Dálmine, although the club was punished by the riot caused by its supporters in a match against Tigre.
 The Argentine Football Association punished Colegiales deducting 9 points to the team, therefore it was relegated to a lower division at the end of the season.

 In 2008 Colegiales promoted to Primera B when beating Justo José de Urquiza.
 Colegiales made a great campaign in that division, reaching the finals against Deportivo Merlo (which finally promoted to Primera B Nacional).
 In 2011 Colegiales took part in the relaunched Copa Argentina (which had not been played since 1931) being defeated by Independiente 4–0 in the first stage.

+In November 2024, Colegiales returned to the second division of Argentine football after crowning champion of Primera B Metropolitana.
+Colegiales (which had previously won the 2024 Clausura) defeated Los Andes (winner of Torneo Apertura) 2–0 on aggregate to secure their place in the 2025 Primera Nacional.